Adelost/javascript-serialization-benchmark/README.md

 During encoding `protons` and `Protobuf (mixed)` perfomed the fastest at 2 times faster than native JSON at most payload sizes. `protobufjs` and `google-protobuf` perfomed the slowest at about 2-3 times slower.

-During decoding, `protobufjs`, `Protobuf (mixed)` performed the fastest at about 5 times faster than native JSON at most payload sizes (although native JSON catches up again at payloads above 200 MB). `protons` performed by far the slowest at 20-30 times slower.
+During decoding, `protobufjs`, `Protobuf (mixed)` performed the fastest at about 5 times faster than native JSON at most payload sizes (although native JSON catches up again at payloads above 200 MB). `protons` performed by far the slowest; 20-30 times slower, compared to native JSON.

 ### Payload results